swedishvegan/complax/README.md

      - ```--jit``` is fairly self-explanatory: it signals the VM to use the JIT compiler at runtime.
 As of right now, the VM uses interpreted mode by default and the JIT compiler must be explicitly enabled.
      - ```--interpret``` is the default option and does not need to be explicitly specified.
 If ```--jit``` and ```--interpret``` are both specified, an error will be generated.

-There are two other example programs in the main directory of the repository: "pascal.lax" and "prime_numbers.lax".
-Feel free to try them out and look into the source code in order to get better acquainted with the language's syntax.
+There are a few example Lax programs in the main directory of this repo.
+Feel free to try them out and look into the source code in order to get better acquainted with the language.

 ## Syntax <a name="pt3"></a>